The low-down on the lowland of clogs, tulips, windmills and cheese becomes a quest for the perfect question…

 The locals were forced to evacuate the city and environs, enduring another seven months of misery.
 When they returned in April 1945 after the liberation of Holland, the inhabitants found the town plundered and in ruins.
 In spite of the hardships precipitated by the defeat, the people of Arnhem still honour the British sacrifice.
-There are – unsurprisingly - many war museums in the area, and an annual commemoration ceremony in the nearby village of Oosterbeek, last redoubt of the British command.
+There are – unsurprisingly - many war museums in the area, and an annual commemoration ceremony and a newly renovated Airborne Museum are in the nearby village of Oosterbeek, last redoubt of the British command.
 Similarly the American and Canadian war efforts are annually commemorated across the Waal River just beyond Nijmegen.

 For all the goodwill accorded to British and North American visitors, there is still a certain antipathy towards day trippers from the east: don’t expect a cheery wave if you find yourself crossing the aforementioned bridge (now the John Frost Bridge) with German plates on your car.